You could be forgiven for thinking you’re behind the yoke of a Boeing airliner when settling into the driver’s seat of a modern car.

 Auto windscreen wiping

-Stay safe on the roads and catch any issues as soon as possible, if you are unsure it's always safer to ask a professional.
+Stay safe on the roads and catch any issues as soon as possible.
+If you are unsure, it’s always safer to ask a professional.

+While DIY engine code scanners are available, simply removing persistent dashboard warning lights only treats the symptom and not the cause.
 Your car has been built with sensors to identify faults that range from mild to potentially catastrophic, so if you find a dashboard warning light keeps returning, it is likely indicative of a larger problem.